dementive/gdexpr/README.md

 GDExpr is a [structured](https://en.wikipedia.org/wiki/Structured_program_theorem) language and doesn't even have any non-structural procedures (such as function declarations or goto statements) because you don't actually need them.
 This means the control flow of any GDExpr program will always be a straight line from the top of the script to the bottom, it is impossible to jump to other sections of code that are not the next line to be executed, this is by design.

-Unlike most sane languages that compile to bytecode or machine code GDExpr instead compiles to Godot expressions.
+Unlike most sane languages that compile to byte code or machine code GDExpr instead compiles to Godot expressions.
 There are a lot of advantages to this approach, but there are also a few downsides.

 The killer feature of Godot expressions that made me want to compile to them is their ability to call any @GlobalScope functions or any function passed in on a object pointer.

 All you have to do is write 1 line of code to bind the function in C++.
 In GDscript you don't have to write any bindings at all, the functions bind automatically!
-This makes your C++ code considerably simpler than most other scripting solutions would.
-Compare this to creating function bindings from C->Lua: https://chsasank.com/lua-c-wrapping.html Additionally Godot expressions natively support every Variant type and all operations on them out of the box, which means you can do pretty much anything with any type.

 This makes your C++ code considerably simpler than most other scripting solutions would...
 Compare this to creating function bindings from C->Lua: https://chsasank.com/lua-c-wrapping.html